 Marking the content as “Paid for” using the above hashtags makes it easy for followers, consumers of the message, to distinguish between branded (paid) and organic (unpaid) content.
 The codes outline, how all posts shared should be ” accurate and responsible…”.
 As a result, using data to deny the “correlation” between the Brand product and statistical evidence provided by the government may seem noble but not very tactful, leading to a sense that it is opportunistic and riddled with deceit.
 Even slight deceit whether by “commission or omission” should be considered a red flag in these times of virtual worlds and virtual money.
 In the codes by the SAARB, for full transparency, influencers are required to disclose by the very same hashtags #sponsored #ad even when they have been given or loaned goods or services by brands in return for media coverage or publicity. a great attempt at helping to (re)enforce publisher and influencer integrity and lett consumers form fair opinions of the content or product.

-So we can understand when desperate times call for desperate measures.
+As apeople we can understand when desperate times call for desperate measures.
 In the realms of influence, where brands seek to influence policy through paid propaganda using celebrity to change our minds, what safeguards are there to protect the public and consumers from their love of celebrity and it being weaponised against them?
 As primary target market, the public should be empowered by the understanding that they are the primary consenter in this thing we call democracy and all business within… and they can and should influence public policy and it shouldn’t be underpinned by whatever shareholder’s motivations.
 Regulating advertising as it evolves in the Social media space, is important, but more important is enforcing these regulations in favour of the majority public, their mental and financial wellbeing.

 A parting thought, the obvious adulation that comes with having a good (addictive) product, willing fans and celebrity with large followers ready to take a cheque, shouldn’t be weaponised by the branding teams because of its potential to influence public perceptions about policy against the interests of “the public”.
 These brands are doing this and will continue because of the belief that we’re highly suggestible, prime subjects for hypnotism by celebrity culture and marketing budgets… Influencer marketing without transparency at its absolute worst is an attempt at brainwashing and mind-control for profit by agents among us, (i joke).
 It is obvious from the flouting of advertising regulations, if they did tell us the content they wish to share was a #sponsored #ad, paid for in return for some benefit, we really wouldn’t take it or them seriously.
-Here is a lesson, we (the people) know what authenticity is, and it cant be covered by the marketing budget.
+Here is a lesson, we (the people) know what authenticity is, and it cant be covered up and paid by the marketing budget.